Introduction to the Top Public Cloud Platforms

 For individuals and organizations looking for a deeper understanding of the cloud computing space, or some direction for which platform to dive deeper into depending on the direction you are looking to head, this is a great starting point.

-This Learning Path is ideal for anyone looking to learn more about the cloud and cloud computing in the public sector.
+This learning path is ideal for anyone looking to learn more about the cloud and cloud computing.

-There are no requisites required before taking this Learning Path.
-We would recommend having an interest in cloud computing.
+Since this is an introductory-level learning path there are no prerequisites, however, we would recommend having an interest in cloud computing.

 What is the difference between a public cloud and a private cloud?